Loan Officer Resources > State Licensing

 Step 5: Prepare for the national SAFE Test

-Purchase your SAFE exam prep materials and practice tests to begin studying and getting ready for the Secure and Fair Enforcement (SAFE) exam.
-This exam was instituted by Congress as part of the Secure and Fair Enforcement for Mortgage Licensing Act of 2008.
-For loan officers joining the Morty platform, Morty covers the costs of test prep materials which costs about $100.
+After you’ve completed your 20 hours pre license education and the additional 4 hours of New Jersey specific education, it’s time to study for your SAFE exam.
+First you’ll want to purchase your SAFE test prep materials and practice tests to begin studying and getting ready for the Secure and Fair Enforcement (SAFE) exam.
+This exam was instituted by Congress as part of the Secure and Fair Enforcement for Mortgage Licensing Act, known as the SAFE Act, of 2008.

 To obtain your mortgage loan originator license in New Jersey, or any state in the U.S., you’ll need to pass the NMLS’s SAFE Mortgage Loan Originator Test with a score of 75% or higher.
 This test is designed to assess your understanding of crucial concepts in mortgage lending.
 The SAFE exam is 190 minutes long, allowing you ample time to demonstrate your knowledge and skills in various areas of mortgage loan origination.
 The cost of taking the SAFE exam is $110.